Cichlids, you have to love them. With so many verities to pick from the blood parrot is a real peaceful character.

 Tank Requirements & Habitat

-You will most definitely need to install a heater if you keep this species.
+You will most definitely need to install an aquarium heater if you keep this species.
 They need water temperatures of 76°-80°F (24°-27°C).

 I always recommend that if you need to choose between two heaters, it’s best to go with the slightly bigger one so it doesn’t have to work hard to hold your tank at the right temperature.